 Marine Spatial Planning Consultant, Paris, France

-Provides consulting services to international organizations, non-governmental organizations, and the private sector on marine spatial planning and ocean zoning, integrated ocean and coastal management, ecosystem-based management, and marine protected area management.
-Specializes in strategic planning and results-based, performance monitoring and evaluation.
+Provides consulting services to international organizations, national governments, non-governmental organizations, and the private sector on marine spatial planning and ocean zoning, integrated ocean and coastal management, ecosystem-based management, and marine protected area management.
+Specialises in results-based strategic planning and performance monitoring and evaluation.

-Current projects include the development of a guide to monitoring and evaluating the performance of marine spatial plans for UNESCO's Intergovernmental Oceanographic Commission.
-Past consulting activities include: a global review of marine spatial planning for WWF; a report on the future of UNESCO World Heritage Marine Program; a report on marine spatial planning in the Arctic for the Aspen Institute; WWF-Sweden for an assessment of the implementation of integrated management and marine spatial planning in the Baltic Sea; advice to the U.S. President’s Task Force on ocean policy and marine spatial planning; UNESCO’s Intergovernmental Oceanographic Commission (IOC) and Man and the Biosphere Programme (MAB) (marine spatial planning as a operational approach toward ecosystem-based management with work in the State of Massachusetts (United States of America) and Department of Fisheries and Oceans and Coastal First Nations in British Columbia (Canada); the Nature Conservancy for chairing workshops on marine spatial planning in the Northeastern USA; the American Petroleum Institute for training on marine spatial planning; the National Oceanic and Atmospheric Administration for training on marine spatial planning; the World Bank on coastal adaptation to climate change; and the Regional Seas Programme of UNEP (strategic global review of the Regional Seas Programme)
+Past consulting activities include: the development of a guide to monitoring and evaluating the performance of marine spatial plans for UNESCO's Intergovernmental Oceanographic Commission; a global review of marine spatial planning for WWF; a report on the future of UNESCO World Heritage Marine Program; a report on marine spatial planning in the Arctic for the Aspen Institute; WWF-Sweden for an assessment of the implementation of integrated management and marine spatial planning in the Baltic Sea; advice to the U.S. President’s Task Force on ocean policy and marine spatial planning; UNESCO’s Intergovernmental Oceanographic Commission (IOC) and Man and the Biosphere Programme (MAB) (marine spatial planning as a operational approach toward ecosystem-based management with work in the State of Massachusetts (United States of America) and Department of Fisheries and Oceans and Coastal First Nations in British Columbia (Canada); the Nature Conservancy for chairing workshops on marine spatial planning in the Northeastern USA; the American Petroleum Institute for training on marine spatial planning; the National Oceanic and Atmospheric Administration for training on marine spatial planning; the World Bank on coastal adaptation to climate change; and the Regional Seas Programme of UNEP (strategic global review of the Regional Seas Programme)

 Director, International Program Office (IPO), National Ocean Service, National Oceanic and Atmospheric Administration, Silver Spring, Maryland, USA